ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 Model Compute Nodes
 ----------------------

-The Delta compute ecosystem is composed of five node types:
+The Delta compute ecosystem is composed of six node types:

-- Dual-socket, CPU-only compute nodes
+- Dual-socket, CPU-only AMD compute nodes
 - Single socket, 4-way NVIDIA A100 GPU compute nodes
 - Single socket, 4-way NVIDIA A40 GPU compute nodes
 - Dual-socket, 8-way NVIDIA A100 GPU compute nodes
+- Dual-socket, 8-way NVIDIA H200 GPU compute nodes with Intel CPUs
 - Single socket, 8-way AMD MI100 GPU compute nodes

 | The CPU-only and 4-way GPU nodes have 256 GB of RAM per node; the 8-way GPU nodes have 2 TB of RAM.
-| The CPU-only node has 0.74 TB of local storage; all GPU nodes have 1.5 TB of local storage.
+| The CPU-only node has 0.74 TB of local storage;  GPU nodes have 1.5 TB or 2 TB of local storage.

+| Each socket of the A40 and A100 GPU nodes contains an AMD 7763 processor.
-Each socket contains an AMD 7763 processor.
-Consistent with AMD's advice for HPC nodes and NCSA's testing, all Delta nodes have Simultaneous Multi Treading (SMT) turned off.
+| Each socket of the H200 GPU nodes contains an Intel Xeon Platnum 8558 processor.
+| Consistent with Intel and AMD's advice for HPC nodes and NCSA's testing, all Delta nodes have Simultaneous Multi Treading (SMT) or HyperThreading turned off or disabled.

+CPU Compute Node Specifications
+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  image:: images/architecture/amd-7003-series.png
     :alt: EPYC 7003 Series Architecture Quick Look

-CPU Compute Node Specifications
-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. table:: CPU Compute Node Specs